-25.1.1.
+23.1.1.
 TELNETSYM Process Names

 TELNETSYM sets its process names to TCPIP\$TNS1, TCPIP\$TNS2, and so on.
 Each TELNETSYM process can control up to 32 print queues.
-You can control the maximum number of print queues by defining the TCPIP\$TELNETSYM STREAMS logical, as described in Section 25.5.6.
+You can control the maximum number of print queues by defining the TCPIP\$TELNETSYM\STREAMS logical, as described in Section 23.5.6, "Setting the Number of Execution Queues".

-25.1.2.
+23.1.2.
 TELNETSYM Modifications to the Output Stream